PubInv/freespireco/proposal.md

 are easily purchased on service-fee basis without a permanent staff, but they still cost money.

-##
+## Accounting Services

-## Why We Do Not Seek Business Sustainability: The Frictionless Produciton Model
+## Why We Do Not Seek Business Sustainability: The Frictionless Production Model

 Many granting agencies seek to seed business which can eventually be self-sustaining.
 This is a prudent and high-impact approach to philanthropy,